Bad Dog Cycles

 The crankshaft will be the next part to be machined.

-After a fair bit of flailing around, we did what we should have done in the first place and got a specialist to do the whole job.
 Marine Crankshaft is able to do everything required in-house, including machining, smoothing and detailing, heat treating, grinding, shot peening and plasma nitriding.
 Their other cranks look great and we are confident that we are going to get an excellent product from them.
-Each 7" diameter 4340 steel crank billet weighs about 150 lb. to start and, when machined to final size, will weigh about 25 lb.
+Each 7" diameter 4340 steel crank billet weighs about 150 lb to start andpiston and sleeve, when machined to final size, will weigh about 25 lb.
 Each counterweight will weigh from 10 to11 pounds, depending on the balance factor.
-The cranks should be finished in late December.
-We'll finish the counterweight design after the cranks arrive.
-We hope to move forward with the project a bit more quickly in the near future!
+The counterweight design can be finalized after the cranks arrive.

-DEC.2009 While waiting for the cranks to show up we're going ahead with cylinder liners and cylinder head/cylinder sealing rings.
+While waiting for the cranks to show up, cylinder liners and cylinder head/cylinder sealing rings can be ordered.
 The liners, from LA Sleeve, will be iron, 0.150" wall thickness, and flanged on top to provide enough room for a sealing ring groove.
 This sealing ring, from Garlock Helicoflex, is tough enough to take the place of a head gasket.
 It's a hollow metal ring with enoughcrank internal pressure to seal against combustion gases after it is squeezed a precise amount as the head is torqued to the cylinder.

-FEB.2010 Crankshafts arrived from Marine Crankshaft and look beautiful!
+Crankshafts arrived from Marine Crankshaft and look beautiful!
 They did a top-notch job on radius blending and smoothing.
 Excellent work!
-Now the CAD model of the cranks must be changed to match the real cranks as closely as possible.
-Next, we can virtually balance the cranks (using the Alibre Design Motion Module) by changing the models of the counterweights so that they are a little bit heavier than they need to be, to allow for balance hole drilling in the real counterweights.
+Now the CAD model of the cranks can be changed to match the real cranks as closely as possible.
+Next, the virtual balancing of the cranks can be accurately completed (using the Alibre Design Motion Module) by changing the models of the counterweights so that they are a little bit heavier than they need to be, to allow for balance hole drilling in the real counterweights.

 Next up will be cylinders made from 6061-T6.